rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Create Teams Chat

-Create a chat in Microsoft Teams
+This action is used to create a chat in Microsoft Teams

 ##### Input